shopware/shopware/src/Docs/_new/4-how-to/180-entity-extension.md

 This example adds another association named `custom_struct` to the `ProductDefinition`.
 The `Deferred` flag tells the data abstraction layer, that you're going to take care of the field's content yourself.
-Have a look at our detailed list of [flags](../3-flags.md) and what their purpose is, or find out which [fields](../4-fields.md) are available in the Shopware platform.
+Have a look at our detailed list of [flags](../2-internals/1-core/20-data-abstraction-layer/090-flags.md) and what their purpose is, or find out which [field types](../2-internals/1-core/20-data-abstraction-layer/080-types.md) are available in the Shopware platform.

 So, time to take care about the product entities' new field yourself.